joebubna/Cora/README.md

 # Cora

+# Important!!!
+I don't recommend using the framework at this time.
+You're better off using something with an existing large community like Laravel.
+I've started the process of segregating out some of the more useful features in Cora for use by people apart from the framework, but I still need to update a lot of the documentation.

+If I get this framework in a state where the documentation is up-to-date and that I feel would be worth using over other options, then I will remove this warning and advertise it.
+Until then I recommend you avoid it. - Josiah

 ## Documentation
 The goal of Cora's documentation is to provide developers of all skill levels the knowledge they need to make amazing applications.